 Access to the beach is clearly sign-posted from the track, and the rough 4WD maintenance trail is suitable for mountain bikes.
 But, once you leave the Fernleigh Track there is no signage and it’s very unclear how to get to the beach.
 After a couple of failed attempts, we found a narrow walking track over the dunes from the 4WD track (starting at -33.03683, 151.67493) and continued on foot.
 It’s about 700m over the sandy dunes to the beach.

 This section of beach is the most inaccessible along the Fernleigh Track – but you can drive along the beach by 4WD.
 So we had the beach almost to ourselves; there was a family camping near our access track, who were surprised you could get to the beach from the Fernleigh Track.

-We would have a proper swim – if we’d brought our swimmers!
-We enjoyed cooling our legs and the kids jumped off some of the dunes, before we walked back over the dunes t our bikes.
+We would have had a proper swim – if we’d brought our swimmers!
+We enjoyed cooling our legs and the kids jumped off some of the dunes, before we walked back over the dunes to our bikes.